List of NASCAR race wins by Joe Gibbs Racing: Non-points exhibition race wins

 In 2016, NASCAR announced that Dash 4 Cash races would feature two heat races that determine the starting grid for the main event.
 Gibbs drivers won four of the eight heats held over the course the four Dash 4 Cash races.

 Wins by driver

-Twenty drivers have won at least one points race in a Gibbs car, with Kyle Busch accounting for 90 of the 195 series victories.
-Joey Logano, Denny Hamlin, Christopher Bell, Erik Jones, and Ty Gibbs account for anywhere from 8 to 18 wins apiece.
+Twenty-three drivers have won at least one points race in a Gibbs car, with Kyle Busch accounting for 90 of the 219 series victories.
+Joey Logano, Denny Hamlin, Christopher Bell, Erik Jones, and Ty Gibbs account for anywhere from 9 to 18 wins apiece.
 Hamlin and Busch each won an additional race for the team but were disqualified after failing post-race inspection in those races.

 Wins by track

-Gibbs has won on 31 different tracks in the series, with the most wins coming at Texas Motor Speedway and Phoenix Raceway.
-Tracks on which the team has competed and not won include Rockingham Speedway, Nashville Fairgrounds Speedway, Hickory Speedway, Myrtle Beach Speedway, South Boston Speedway, Pikes Peak International Raceway, Nazareth Speedway, Memphis International Raceway, Circuit Gilles Villeneuve, Mid-Ohio Sports Car Course, Indianapolis Road Course, Portland International Raceway, and the Charlotte Roval.
+Gibbs has won on 32 different tracks in the series, with the most wins coming at Phoenix Raceway, with 18 wins.
+Tracks on which the team has competed and not won include Rockingham Speedway, Nashville Fairgrounds Speedway, Hickory Speedway, Myrtle Beach Speedway, South Boston Speedway, Pikes Peak International Raceway, Nazareth Speedway, Memphis International Raceway, Circuit Gilles Villeneuve, Mid-Ohio Sports Car Course, Portland International Raceway, Sonoma Raceway, Chicago Street Course, and the Charlotte Roval.

-ARCA Series
+ARCA Menards Series

+Joe Gibbs first field one-off entries for Jason Leffler in the then-ARCA Bondo/Mar-Hyde Series in 1999 and 2000.
+Leffler drove the No. 18 in both races and posted a best finish of fifth at Atlanta in 1999.
+In 2005, Gibbs returned to the series for three races, one each for J.J.
+Yeley, Denny Hamlin, and Aric Almirola.
+Yeley posted a best finish of third at Daytona.
+The team returned to the series with Matt Tifft piloting the No. 18 at Daytona in 2017.
+Riley Herbst began driving duties at the second race of the season, winning a few races later at Pocono, and drove full time through 2018.
+For 2019, Herbst shared the ride with Ty Gibbs; Gibbs scored two poles and won two races in the car.
+Herbst and Gibbs again shared the car in 2020, winning seven of the twenty races, before Gibbs took over full time duties in 2021, winning ten races and the series championship.
+In 2022, the No. 18 was fielded by Kyle Busch Motorsports, with Gibbs fielding the No. 81 for Brandon Jones for five races.
+Jones won three races and had a worst finish of third.
+The No. 18 returned full time in 2023, with Connor Mosack and William Sawalich driving; Sawalich won at Berlin, Milwaukee, and Bristol, while Mosack prevailed at Kansas.